Microchip-MPLAB-Harmony/net_10base_t1s/readme.md

 ## Code Examples

+Click [here](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=NET_10BASE_T1S_EXAMPLE_APPS&redirect=true) to view the online documentation of code examples hosted in this repository.

+To view the documentation offline, follow these steps:
+ - Download the publication as a zip file from [here](https://onlinedocs.microchip.com/download/GUID-62DF519A-5876-4E28-8BC9-4B47D851D2E0?type=webhelp).
+ - Extract the zip file into a folder.
+ - Navigate to the folder and open **index.html** in a web browser of your choice.

 The following applications are provided to demonstrate the typical or interesting usage models of one or more peripheral libraries.